ZPavel/excelToPojo/README.md

 These two could be changed to your convenience.

-Then you call ExcelToPojoUtils toPojo static method and it's done :
+Then call ExcelToPojoUtils toPojo static method and it's done :

 ```
 InputStream is = this.getClass().getResourceAsStream("/ExcelUtilsTest.xlsx");